facebook/react-native-website/docs/layoutanimation.md

 A common way to use this API is to call it before calling `setState`.

-Note that in order to get this to work on **Android** you need to set the following flags via `UIManager`:
+Note that in order to get this to work on **Android** First check if the Platform is "android" or not via `Platform` and then set the following flags via `UIManager` inside your constructor method :
+    constructor(props) {
+        UIManager.setLayoutAnimationEnabledExperimental

-    UIManager.setLayoutAnimationEnabledExperimental && UIManager.setLayoutAnimationEnabledExperimental(true);
+        && UIManager.setLayoutAnimationEnabledExperimental(true);
+    }

 ### Methods